Maintenance Tips for the End of Summer

 Before the leaves fall and the wind turns chilly, it’s a good idea to do some seasonal maintenance on your home.
 Here are some things to add to your fall “honey-do” list.

 - Have your furnace inspected.
-It’s smart to have your heating system serviced before you actually need to use it.
+It’s smart to have your heating system serviced by a specialist heating firm before you actually need to use it.
 Experts say that as much as 75 percent of the calls they receive about homeowners without heat are a result of not having the furnace serviced and cleaned.
 It will also keep your heating costs down and help keep the air in your home healthy.
+For more tips regarding furnace installation, go to lbaservices.com.

 - Inspect your roof.
 You’ll want to check for shingles that are cracked, buckling, or missing.
 Check for caulking that needs to be replaced, or moss or lichen, which could indicate deterioration underneath.
 If you don’t trust your own assessment, work with a certified inspector.